 Tips for a safe Halloween

-Halloween is an exciting time of year for children, as they dress up in creative costumes, carve up pumpkins and gather lots of sweets.
-But while it can be an enjoyable experience, it isn’t without its preventable, safety risks.
-HSHS St. John's Hospital and HSHS Medical Group encourage parents to become familiar with basic safety tips to make sure their kids stay safe on Halloween.
+Halloween is an exciting time of year for children – dressing up in creative costumes, carving pumpkins and gathering lots of sweets.
+But while it can be an enjoyable experience, it isn’t without preventable, safety risks.

 According to Safe Kids Worldwide, on average, children are more than twice as likely to be struck by a car on Halloween than on any other day of the year.
 To help kids stay safe during trick-or-treating, here are some tips for parents from the National Safety Council (NSC):